bmoren/p5.vr/README.md

 ![p5.vr](p5.vr.png)
 #### VR stereo canvas and orbit controls for p5.js

+## Help!
+I need your help! please make a pull request, most especially if you are an android user / developer!

 ## Tested Phones / Browsers
 + iPhone 6s / iOS safari 10